adrianblakey/slot-car-ecom/README.md

 We should have a few flashed, tested and inventoried for our own use and to give to friends and family (neither Richard nor I have family that slot car race :-) - so I suppose half of that is a lie) If you are very nice to us and you are willing to be a tester and provide constructive feedback and suggestions I am pretty sure you'll get one.
 At some point the supply will run out and we might well have moved on to working on V2, V3 ... (there will be innovations).

 You can make one yourself.
 Everything is here to do that.
 It is not hard to do and you'll have some fun doing it and learn some new skills.
 If you want to make a lot and sell them - please do ...
-The basic steps to do so are: create an account on JLCPCB, upload some files from the production directory, possibly order missing parts, wait a while, optionally build a version of the firmware, flash the part with your own build or the one we supply.
+The basic steps to do so are: create an account on JLCPCB, upload some files from the production directory, possibly order missing parts, wait a while, optionally build a version of the firmware, flash the part with your own build or the one we supply, test it, put it in a chassis.

 We hope that some of the vendors want to get involved and see an opportunity to make and sell these at a profit.
 As you'll see there is some effort and cost involved for them to do that, so expect to pay a premium for a finished item.
 There's also maybe an opportunity say to create a third party marketplace for custom binaries, an eCom tester, a flashing jig etc.